 When To Use Zero Article

-Here are the most common cases in which we do not use an article:
+Here are the most common groups of nouns which do not need an article before them:

 Position in a Noun Phrase